frozen-tempo/Web-Development-Module/Assignment 2/Planning Kanban Board.md

 ## Researching

 - [ ] Data Retrieval for Dynamic Profile Pages using PHP #Functionality
-- [ ] Reading Posts and Comments from DB using PHP #Functionality
-- [ ] Writing Posts and Comments to DB using PHP #Functionality
-- [ ] Post Interaction using JS DOM Events #Functionality
 - [ ] Search Bar Using PHP #Functionality